YuhanL1n/CSCI5828/homework01.md

 **team members: Liangjun Song, Zhenguo Chen, Yuhan Lin**

-1. Define the term essential difficulties as it is used by Brooks.
+**1. Define the term essential difficulties as it is used by Brooks.
-Provide background and context with your answer and at least one example of an essential difficulty.
+Provide background and context with your answer and at least one example of an essential difficulty.**

     Essential difficulties are those difficulties that are inherent, intrinsic and part of the nature of software engineering.
 When